Skip to main content

 Solution: Each subscriber email must be unique across the entire platform.
 Try a different email address.

-Solution: Make sure you’re using the AccountId returned from the account creation step (Step 2).
+Solution: Make sure you’re using the correct AccountId provided by your Telegent representative.

 API Base URL